gabischool/Week6_JS_Assignment/README.md

 - Follow the tasks to:
   1. Build the `displayArticles` function to dynamically display articles from the `newsData` object based on their category.
   2. Add event listeners to navigation links to load articles for the selected category.
-  3. Set up a default view to display the "Latest News" articles when the page loads.
-- **Do not modify the `index.html` file.**
 - Use the GIF below as a reference to see how the final website should look.

 ---